rhobis/robustHT/README.md

 Description
 -----------------

-UPSvarApprox provides functions for the approximation of the variance of the Horvitz-Thompson total estimator in Unequal Probability Sampling using only first-order inclusion probabilities.
+This is a simple package for obtaining the conditional bias of the Horvitz-Thompson estimator and for estimating the Robust Horvitz-Thompson Estimator (Beaumont, Haziza and Ruiz-Gazen, 2013).

 The main functions are:

-- `cond_bias()`: computes or estimates the conditional bias;
+- `conditional_bias()`: computes or estimates the conditional bias;
-- `RHTest()`: computes the Robust Horvitz-Thompson estimator;
+- `RHTestimator()`: estimates the Robust Horvitz-Thompson total;